 - 1 teaspoon vanilla extract

 - In a large bowl, cream butter and brown sugar until light and fluffy.
 Beat in egg yolk and vanilla.
 In a small bowl, whisk flour, salt and baking powder; gradually beat into creamed mixture.

 - Roll dough between two sheets of waxed paper into a 12x10-in. rectangle; transfer to a baking sheet.
 Refrigerate 30 minutes.

 - In a small microwave-safe bowl, melt chocolate chips and shortening; stir until smooth.
 Stir in walnuts, milk and vanilla.
 Remove top sheet of waxed paper; spread dough with filling.
 Using waxed paper to shape dough, roll up tightly jelly-roll style, starting with a long side.
-Wrap in plastic wrap; refrigerate 2 hours or until firm.
+Wrap in plastic; refrigerate 2 hours or until firm.